ordina-jworks/ordina-jworks.github.io/_posts/2016-09-12-Microservices-Dashboard-1.0.1.md

 Oftentimes, RESTful resources are exposed in a more traditional way (using REST level 2) without the added complexity of HATEOAS.
 While this is not fully REST compliant, it is most common among APIs using JSON over HTTP.
 Spring Boot offers a handy endpoint in their Actuator module, called the mappings endpoint.
-It describes all the resources which are exposed by the application when Spring MVC REST is used.
+It describes all the resources exposed by the application when Spring MVC REST is used.
 While also describing Spring’s own resources, a simple filter allows us to deduct node and link information from these endpoints to visualise in the dashboard.

 #### Pact aggregator